Frequently Asked Questions

 - Choose whether you'd like to make a one-time payment or a scheduled payment.

 - Enter amount, memo description (optional), and payment date, then press Submit.

 - A confirmation message and number will display after the bill payment is complete.

 - Note: Mobile Banking only allows one-time payments.
 To establish a reccuring payment, please use Online Banking.
 Payments will process during the next Bill Pay processing time.
 Additionally, the Bill Pay option will only be available if you are a Bill Pay customer (service charges may apply).

 - What happens if I lose communication/signal during a transaction?

 - When you complete a transaction from your mobile device (bill payment, funds transfer, etc.) you will receive a confirmation message that the transaction was successful.
 If you do not receive this message due to a dropped call or lost signal, check your accounts and re-submit any transactions that did not process.

 - How do I delete a Bill Payment that I set up through my mobile device?

-- You must log in to Central Online Banking and delete the payment from the main menu of the Bill Pay module.
+- You can either remove a payment in the mobile app by clicking "Scheduled Payments" or you can log in to Central Online Banking and delete the payment from the main menu of the Bill Pay module.

 - How can I make a person-to-person payment using Bill Pay?